GovTechSG/seed-primer-documentation/dashboard.md

 | <img src="images/legend-3.png" alt="3" width="100" height="100">	| This menu gives options for users to do the following:<br>- report an issue <br>- provide feedback and <br>- sign out. 	|
 | <img src="images/legend-4.png" alt="4" width="100" height="100">	| Click this to show/hide the list of tests or evaluations that have been successfully completed. 	|

-## How to access DEEP Dashboard?
+## How to access SEED Dashboard?

-You can access DEEP dashboard from the following devices using the [supported browsers](#supported-browsers):
+You can access SEED dashboard from the following devices using the [supported browsers](#supported-browsers):

 - Device that is connected to Cloudflare WARP
 - non-SE GSIB device